 - Previous U.S. Degrees:

-- For doctoral programs, students who have Transcripts from a conferred bachelor’s degree or higher in residence at a regionally-accredited college/university in the United States.
-Or, students who have Transcripts from at least 12 semester hours of graduate coursework with a GPA of 3.0 (out of 4.0) in residence at a regionally-accredited institution in the United States.
+- For doctoral programs, students who have earned a bachelor’s or higher degree in residence at a regionally accredited institution in the U.S. or who have transcripts from at least 12 semester hours of graduate coursework with a GPA of 3.0 (out of 4.0) in residence at a regionally accredited institution in the U.S.

 - Citizenship: Students who are citizens of certain countries, where English is the only official language, may be exempt from this testing requirement.
 Please contact your admissions representative or review our English Proficiency Requirements to verify if you would be covered by this exemption.